Intel-bigdata/OAP/oap-cache/oap/docs/Using-Plasma-As-Cache.md

      Or you can write these parameters directly in your starting command.
 Use "?" to seperate different numaNodes.
  ```

-You can start plasma service on each node as following command
+You can start plasma service on each node as following command, and then you can run your workload.

 ```
 plasma-store-server -m 15000000000 -s /tmp/plasmaStore -e vmemcache://propertyFilePath:/tmp/persistent-memory.properties